Bobby Shuttleworth: New England Revolution

+During the 2014 New England Revolution season Shuttleworth started all but two matches of the regular season campaign, posting a career-high 94 saves.
+On April 19, he made a double-save on a stoppage-time penalty kick attempt by Chicago Fire FC to preserve a 1-1 draw.
+The effort earned him a nomination for MLS Save of the Week.
+On August 23 Shuttleworth moved into second place all-time in saves and goalkeeping appearances for the Revolution during a 1-0 victory over Chivas USA.
+He concluded the regular season as the club's leader in minutes played, with 2880.
+2014 would mark the first time Shuttleworth played in the MLS post season; recording a start on November 1 in a 4-2 win over the Columbus Crew, in which he made four saves.
+Shuttleworth played all 120 minutes of the MLS Cup 2014 final, posting four saves in the Revolution's 2-1 defeat to the LA Galaxy.

+Shuttleworth earned five MLS Save of the Week nominations during the 2015 New England Revolution season, making 31 starts, and becoming the second goalkeeper in Revolution history to record 30 wins.
+On September 19 against the Montreal Impact, Shuttleworth became the 2nd goalkeeper in Revolution history to record 100 starts.

+In the 2016 New England Revolution season, Shuttleworth surpassed 10,000 minutes-played for the Revolution, second only to Matt Reis in minutes played by a Revolution goalkeeper.
+He was named "Santander Man of the Month" for March.
+He won MLS Save of the Week honors for week four after stopping David Villa's shot in a 1-1 draw with New York City FC on March 16.
+It was the first time a Revolution keeper had won the award since Matt Reis in 2012.

+Minnesota United

 On February 15, 2017, Shuttleworth was traded to Minnesota United in exchange for Femi Hollinger-Janzen.
 Shuttleworth came on late in United's home opener after an injury to starter John Alvbåge, and went on to start the team's next three games.
 He tended goal for Minnesota United's first MLS point, a 2–2 draw against the Colorado Rapids, and first MLS win, a 4–2 victory over Real Salt Lake.

 On August 6, 2019, Shuttleworth was loaned to USL Championship side Sacramento Republic for the remainder of the season.

 Following his release by Minnesota at the end of the 2019 season, Shuttleworth joined Chicago Fire on January 30, 2020.
 Following the 2021 season, Shuttleworth's contract with Chicago expired.

-On January 14, 2022, Shuttleworth joined Atlanta United on a one year contract with a club option in 2023.
+On January 14, 2022, Shuttleworth joined Atlanta United on a one-year contract with a club option in 2023.

 On July 7, 2022, Shuttleworth announced his retirement from professional soccer.